mandy0216/deepfake/README.md

 Create these directories before running the following code:

-python TIMIT_data_process.py --imgdir /root/data/deepfakeTIMIT --viddir /root/rawData/DeepfakeTIMIT --split True
+!python ./dataProcess/TIMIT_data_process.py --imgdir ./deepfake_detection/deepfakeTIMIT --viddir ./deepfake_detection/rawData/DeepfakeTIMIT --split True

 Finally, to make csv file, run this command.
 CSV files are used to fetch the extracted frames for training and evaluation purposes.